"*" indicates required fields

 As noted above, the most critical injuries suffered in fatal motorcycle accidents involve head and chest injuries.
 However, there are myriad ways a motorcyclist can suffer injury when involved in an accident.
 We will explore the most common injuries below.

 Many crashes happen when a motorcyclist is thrown from their bike after colliding with another vehicle or road user.
 When thrown from a bike, motorcycle users may hit their heads.
-Even if a helmet is worn, there is still serious risk of suffering a brain injury.
+Even if a helmet is worn, there is still serious risk of suffering a traumatic brain injury.
 It is important that every motorcycle rider invests in a high quality motorcycle helmet to protect themselves in the event of a crash.

 While it is hugely unsafe, some motorcycle riders do not wear a helmet.
 If a crash happens there is shared responsibility between the rider and any other road users involved, because a motorcyclist has a duty of care to use appropriate protective equipment.
 If the motorcyclist does make a claim for compensation, the amount of compensation would likely be reduced due to the fact that no helmet was worn.

-Being thrown from a motorbike can result in spinal injury, with some motorcyclists becoming paraplegic or quadreplegic after an accident.
+Being thrown from a motorbike can result in spinal cord injury, with some motorcyclists becoming paraplegic or quadriplegic after an accident.
 It is imperative that you take appropriate care when riding and wear the best quality protective equipment.
-However, if you have suffered a spinal injury from a motorcycle accident you should speak to a personal injury law specialist who can help you to make a claim for compensation.
+However, if you have suffered a spinal cord injury from a motorcycle accident you should speak to a personal injury law specialist who can help you to make a claim for compensation.

 When coming off a motorbike in an accident, it is common to slide or hit the ground with force.
 Such a collision can cause injury to the knees.
 Knee injuries can manifest in different ways, and can cause lasting difficulty.
 Sometimes knee injuries take some time to heal, and it can be difficult to know the lasting impacts of such an injury until you have had surgery or completed the rehabilitation that needs to be done.
 Our expert personal injury lawyers can help you navigate the process of claiming for knee injury compensation.